joneland/game-of-life/clojure-gol/README.md

 Clojure: Game of Life
 =====================

-Solution for game of life written in Clojure.
+Solution for Game of Life written in Clojure.